docnetwork/full-stack-challenge/README.md

         - Angular
         - Vanilla JS
       - You may _not_ use jQuery
-      - If you choose another frameowrk, update the build scripts accordingly
+      - If you choose another framework, update the build scripts accordingly
   - There should be a search bar to input a query.
   - The results should be rendered in the results area.
 You must include these fields (if available for the record):
     - Cover Image